 Commerce Control List Categories

 Under the EAR, the list of items controlled is called the Commerce Control List (CCL).
-Exporters are required to navigate through this list to determine the correct Export Control Classification Number (or ECCN) for both their item and its associated technology.
+Exporters are required to navigate through this list to determine the correct Export Control Classification Number (ECCN) for both their item and its associated technology.

-ECCN is a five-character alphanumeric designation used in the CCL to classify exports and determine if additional export licenses are needed from the Department of Commerce.
-On the other hand, an ECCN categorizes exports based on commodity and respective technical parameters.
+An ECCN is a five-character alphanumeric designation used in the CCL to classify exports and determine if export licenses are needed from the Department of Commerce.
+An ECCN categorizes exports based on commodity and respective technical parameters.
 The ECCN combined with the destination of the item determines whether or not you will need a license.

 Here is a quick reference of the ten categories included in an ECCN:

 - 0 = Nuclear materials, facilities, and equipment (and miscellaneous items)